ffpetrozzi/esx_carkey/README.md

 # esx_carkey
-## Hi, i created this script that allows you to create an item with a custom metadata to lock and unlock cars.
+## This script allows you to create an item with a custom metadata to lock and unlock cars.

 ###### REQUIREMENTS:
 >[es_extended](https://github.com/esx-framework/esx-legacy)